yanyachen/KDD2020-Multimodalities-Recall/README.md

 ## Reflection
 - Pre-trained Text Embedding
-  - We should have use BERT, but doesn't have enough computing resource to finetune.
+  - We should have used BERT, but doesn't have enough computing resource to finetune.

 - Negative Sampling
   - We use in-batch negative sampling for efficiency, but this sampling method doesn't upsample hard negastive example which is not ideal in this competition setting.